This new Trello automation feature is a breakthrough for busy people

 We’ll get into the specifics in a second.
 First, a quick primer on Trello, which is a product of enterprise-software kingpin Atlassian.
 It’s a cloud-based project management service for both individuals and teams.
 It gives you a series of boards, each of which is home to a variety of lists.
 Every list then holds a collection of cards containing notes, checklists, images, or any combination of those things.
 You can set due dates, assign tasks to other people, and drag and drop cards from one list to another.
 It’s a spectacular way to keep track of complex work projects, personal endeavors, or pretty much anything in between.

 Butler, meanwhile, started out as a third-party power-up for the service (a fancy way of saying an add-on for Trello’s framework).
-The Trello folks were impressed enough with the software that they decided to buy it and hire its creator as a principal product manager last year—and this week, it’s taking the wraps off a polished-up version of the product that’s tightly integrated with its primary offering.
+The Trello folks were impressed enough with the software that they decided to buy it and hire its creator as a principal product manager last year—and now, the company’s taking the wraps off a polished-up version of the product that’s tightly integrated with its primary offering.

 Butler revolves around five core functions that it adds into the Trello environment.
 Let’s explore them one by one, shall we?